CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/running-tests-and-launches.md

 ## Running Tests

-As a guest connected to a CodeTogether session, there are several ways in which you can run tests:
+As a guest connected to a CodeTogether Live session, there are several ways in which you can run tests:

 - From the editor’s ruler area
     ![Test run from editor](/img/running-tests-and-launches/run_from_ruler.png)